-Figure 20 shows the times that an enhanced data store client requires for encrypting and decrypting data using the Advanced Encryption Standard (AES) [25] and 128-bit keys.
+Figure 29 shows the times that an enhanced data store client requires for encrypting and decrypting data using the Advanced Encryption Standard (AES) [33] and 128-bit keys.
 Since AES is a symmetric encryption algorithm, encryption and decryption times are similar.

-Figure 21 shows the times that an enhanced data store client requires for compressing and decompressiong data using gzip [26].
+Figure 30 shows the times that an enhanced data store client requires for compressing and decompressiong data using gzip [34].
 Decompression times are roughly comparable with encryption and decryption times.
 However, compression overheads are several times higher.

-VI.
-RELATED WORK
+6 RELATED WORK

 Clients exist for a broad range of data stores.
-A small sample of clients for commonly used data stores includes the Java library for OpenStack Storage (JOSS) [5], the Jedis client for Redis [24] and the Java Driver for Apache Cassandra [6].
+A small sample of clients for commonly used data stores includes the Java library for OpenStack Storage (JOSS) [5], the Jedis client for Redis [32] and the Java Driver for Apache Cassandra [6].
 These clients do not have the capabilities that our enhanced clients provide.
-Amazon offers access to data stores such as DynamoDB via a software development kit (SDK) [27] which provides compression, encryption, and both synchronous and asynchronous APIs.
+Amazon offers access to data stores such as DynamoDB via a software development kit (SDK) [35] which provides compression, encryption, and both synchronous and asynchronous APIs.
 Amazon's SDK does not provide integrated caching, performance monitoring, or workload generation; we are not aware of other clients besides our own which offer these features.
 Furthermore, we offer coordinated access to multiple types of data stores, a key feature which other systems lack.
+Microsoft's Azure SDK [36] also does not provide the full range of features that we provide.

-Remote process caches which provide an API to allow applications to explicitly read and write data as well as to maintain data consistency were first introduced in [17], [28].
+Remote process caches which provide an API to allow applications to explicitly read and write data as well as to maintain data consistency were first introduced in [27], [37].
 A key aspect of this work is that the caches were an essential component in serving dynamic Web data efficiently at several highly accessed Web sites.
 Memcached was developed several years later [8].
-Design and performance aspects for in-process caches were first presented in [19].
+Design and performance aspects for in-process caches were first presented in [26].